-How pragmatic Finland deals with its Russian neighbour - BBC News
+How pragmatic Finland deals with Russia

 And the visit will be rich in symbolism.

-Mr Putin will join his Finnish counterpart, Saulli Niinisto on Thursday in the picturesque lakeside town of Savonlinna - an area with plenty of history dating back to the Russian empire.
+Mr Putin will join his Finnish counterpart, Sauli Niinisto on Thursday in the picturesque lakeside town of Savonlinna - an area with plenty of history dating back to the Russian empire.

 The pair will take in a Tchaikovsky opera put on by Moscow's Bolshoi Theatre at a medieval castle, and go on a steam ship cruise on Lake Saimaa.